Musique

 Fachblatt Musikmagazin (Germany)

-that to the average synth music collector it will be an essential
+to the average synth music collector it will be an essential purchase".

 AF, Audion (England)